-WORKCARE SYNERGIES (FP7) (on going) In a very explorative and empirical exercise we discuss this and other finding.
-Trying to understand and explain them we explore several topics:

-- 1) The relation between fertility rate trends (in the last 20 years), female and mother's activity and social policies. - Can policies be effective?
+- In a very explorative and empirical exercise we discuss this and other findings in the presentation.
+Trying to understand and explain them we explore several topics: - 1) Fathers and mothers paid work in Europe. - 2) The relation between fertility rate trends (in the last 20 years), female and mother's activity and social policies. - Can policies be effective?
 Different policies with the same outputs?
 And What about female unemployment and fertility in Europe?
 Do historical and political dynamics have a role?
-And what about ideologies and cultural factors? - 2) The relevance of part-time and full-time jobs in European mothers employment strategies and solutions.
-Is this really a very spread solution?
+And what about ideologies and cultural factors? - 3) The relevance of part-time and full-time jobs in European mothers employment strategies and solutions.
+Is this really a very spread solution? - 4) Female unemployment and fertility in Europe.
+Is there a relationship?
+Using European Social Survey (2002-2008) and Eurostat data.